samarthraina/dsteer/README.md

 ### <a id="steering-shift"></a>1.
 Universal Steering Shift

 We introduce the **Steering Shift** metric to quantify behavioral alignment.
-Across all datasets, steering provides a robust signal with a consistent dynamic range ().
+Across all datasets, steering provides a robust signal with a consistent dynamic range (≈0.79).

 * **HarmfulQA:** 0.792 Range
 * **HH-RLHF:** 0.797 Range
 * **AdvBench:** 0.765 Range

-Positive steering () successfully interpolates behavior from SFT-like (0.10) to DPO-like (0.90) regardless of the prompt distribution.
+Positive steering (λ > 0) successfully interpolates behavior from SFT-like (0.10) to DPO-like (0.90) regardless of the prompt distribution.

 ### <a id="optimal-range"></a>2.
 The Optimal Range Limit